-Joel H. Samuels is Professor of Law and Director of the Rule of Law Collaborative at the University of South Carolina.
-Professor Samuels’ scholarship explores the challenges and opportunities presented by changing notions of sovereignty, and his written work addresses international boundary disputes, maritime piracy and cross-border litigation.
+Joel H. Samuels is Professor of Law and Executive Director of the Rule of Law Collaborative (ROLC) at the University of South Carolina.
+In January 2021, he was appointed Interim Dean of the College of Arts and Sciences, and prior to that, Interim Vice Provost for Interdisciplinary Studies.
+His scholarship explores the challenges and opportunities presented by changing notions of sovereignty, and his written work addresses international boundary disputes, maritime piracy and cross-border litigation.
 He is a lead co-author of one of the premier casebooks on international law, Transnational Law (West Academic Press).
 He also lectures extensively on litigation matters involving foreign parties involved in cases in U.S. courts.

 As Executive Director of ROLC, he oversees programming focused on rule of law development across the globe.
 In addition, he regularly lectures to U.S. Government officials from the State Department, the U.S. Agency for International Development, the Department of Justice and the Department of Defense on rule of law development abroad.